oscimp/amaranth_twstft/Doc/1_PRN.md

         return m
 ```

-A quite different version is given as example [here](../PRN/LFSR_n.py).
+A quite different version is given as example [here](../prn.py).
+This one is much more flexible as it allows to enable and disable the signal emission through the use of an input signal, it also works with LFSR of any bit length.
+Maybe this version is too advanced for the moment but it will be more detailed in the next chapter of this documentation.
 Though, it computes the exact same sequence.
 Its script allows us to simulate this program's execution on a FPGA board.

 The parameters used here are :
     seed = 0xFF
     taps = 0x2D
-    sequence_len = 20
+    bit_length = 8

 <img src="../figures/PRN8.png">

-As you can see (and as expected), the sequence generated restarts after the 20th tick of the clock and the state of the register is shifted right.
+As you can see (and as expected), the state of the register is shifted right on every clock rising edge and it seems that the value inserted depends on the current state.

 Alright !
 So now that we have a shift register, let's talk about the taps to use.